JohnCarmichael3000/JohnCarmichael3000/README.md

 <p>
   John Carmichael is an experienced developer with a long track record of successful projects.

-  🔭 I’m currently working on all things Cloud, development and automation/scripting with PowerShell.
-Done a bunch of C#/SQL.
+  🔭 I’m currently working on all things Cloud, development and automation/scripting with C#, PowerShell, etc. Done a bunch of C#/SQL.

   🌱 I’m currently learning more about Functions (most familiar: Azure, but also AWS Lambda/GCP), Python.
      Suffered from a bunch of server drift in the past, now I firmly believe serverless is the future.